Paul Valéry: The notebooks

 Valéry's most striking achievement is perhaps his monumental intellectual diary, called the Cahiers (Notebooks).
 Early every morning of his adult life, he contributed something to the Cahiers, prompting him to write: "Having dedicated those hours to the life of the mind, I thereby earn the right to be stupid for the rest of the day."

 The subjects of his Cahiers entries often were, surprisingly, reflections on science and mathematics.
 In fact, arcane topics in these domains appear to have commanded far more of his considered attention than his celebrated poetry.
 The Cahiers also contain the first drafts of many aphorisms he later included in his books.
 To date, the Cahiers have been published in their entirety only as photostatic reproductions, and only since 1980 have they begun to receive scholarly scrutiny.
 The Cahiers have been translated into English in five volumes published by Peter Lang with the title Cahiers/Notebooks.

 In recent decades Valéry's thought has been considered a touchstone in the field of constructivist epistemology, as noted, for instance, by Jean-Louis Le Moigne in his description of constructivist history.

 In other literature

-One of three epigraphs in Cormac McCarthy's novel Blood Meridian is from Valéry's Writing at the Yalu River (1895):
+One of three epigraphs in Cormac McCarthy's novel Blood Meridian is from Valéry's "Writing at the Yalu River" (1895):

 "Your ideas are terrifying and your hearts are faint.
 Your acts of pity and cruelty are absurd, committed with no calm, as if they were irresistible.
 Finally, you fear blood more and more.
 Blood and time".

-In the book "El laberinto de la soledad" from Octavio Paz there are three verses of one of Valéry's poems:
+In the book El laberinto de la soleda by Octavio Paz there are three lines from Valéry's poem "La jeune parque":